johndarrel/hide-my-wp/readme.txt

 * Update - Added compatibility with WP Bakery plugin
 * Update - Added compatibility with Bunny CDN plugin
 * Update - Update compatibility with Manage WP plugin
-* Update - Update compatibility with Autoptimize plugin
+* Update - Update compatibility with the Autoptimize plugin
 * Update - Update compatibility with Breeze plugin
 * Update - Update compatibility with Cache Enabler plugin
 * Update - Update compatibility with CDN Enabler plugin
 * Update - Update compatibility with Comet Cache plugin
-* Update - Update compatibility with Hummingbird plugin
+* Update - Update compatibility with the Hummingbird plugin
 * Update - Update compatibility with Hyper Cache plugin
-* Update - Update compatibility with Litespeed Cache plugin
+* Update - Update compatibility with the Litespeed Cache plugin
-* Update - Update compatibility with Power Cache plugin
+* Update - Update compatibility with the Power Cache plugin
-* Update - Update compatibility with W3 Total Cache plugin
+* Update - Update compatibility with the W3 Total Cache plugin
 * Update - Update compatibility with WP Fastest Cache plugin
-* Update - Update compatibility with iThemes plugin
+* Update - Update compatibility with the iThemes plugin
 * Update - Added compatibility with Hummingbird Performance plugin
 * Update - Advanced Text Mapping to work with Page Builders in admin
 * Update - Changing the paths in sitemap.xml and robots.txt to work with all SEO plugins
-* Update - Translate the plugin in more languages
+* Update - Translate the plugin into more languages
 * Update - Select the cache directory if there is a custom cache directory set in the cache plugin
 * Update - Show the change in cache files option for more cache plugins
 * Update - Removed the WordPress title tag from login/register pages